 I decided to set up Patreon to support the work I do with Love Her Wild getting more women outdoors.
 I was sceptical at first but in the space of a year have reached almost 100 Patreons (you can check out my Patreon page here).
 This is a fantastic income source as it is monthly, fairly reliable and also means you don’t have to sell your soul to the commercial world!

 I’ve written a few guides on Patreon which might be of interest if you are considering this as an option:

 There are lots of people who want to be where you are, so why not help them on their way?
 Teaching and coaching don’t have to just be about adventuring.
 It could be about sharing your inspirations on making any dream come true.
 Or teaching what you learnt about building a brand or a website….like what I’m doing now!
 I get just as many questions from people asking about my blog and how I set up Love Her Wild as I do about my actual adventures.

 Coaching can be done either face to face or via an online platform.
 You could offer one to one coaching, workshops or group events.
 I’ve seen paid webinars work.
 And also online courses that are over a set number of weeks.
 Each week you have a ‘class’ with information to read, assignments to work through and live feedback and discussions.

-Missed an avenue out, let me know!
-I’d love to hear any of your experiences or thoughts on making money as an adventurer…
+And if I missed out anything in this list, let me know in the comments below!
+I’d love to hear any of your experiences or thoughts on making money as an adventurer.